BenjaminMary/gofi/README.md

 ## Changelog
+- 2023-10-23 : rework + add list of parameters in DB + handle accounts
 - 2023-10-15 : remove gsheet to swap for SQLite
 - 2023-09-24 : add read all gsheet, start to use params in a new gsheet.
 - 2023-09-13 : initialize project